-Most people know Ulyanovsk only as Lenin's birthplace, but this city was once called Simbirsk.
+Most people know Ulyanovsk only as Lenin’s birthplace, but this city was once called Simbirsk.
 Simbirsk was founded in 1648 as a base station on the Simbirsk-Karsun frontier defense line.
 It became a district center of Kazan Province in 1708, then the capital of the Simbirsk governorship on August 15, 1780, and finally, the capital of Simbirsk Province on December 12, 1796.
-The city was renamed Ulyanovsk in 1924 and became the capital of Ulyanovsk Region on January 19, 1943.
-Ulyanovsk is Russia's seventeenth-largest city.
+The city was renamed Ulyanovsk in 1924 and became the capital of the Ulyanovsk Region on January 19, 1943.
+Ulyanovsk is Russia’s seventeenth-largest city.
 It has an area of 263.8 km2 and is made up of 4 urban administrative districts, 7 rural councils, and 22 communities.

 Ulyanovsk Region is a multinational territory, where people of more than 80 nationalities have lived and worked peacefully side by side since the early days.
 Russians, Tatars, Chuvashes, and Mordvins are the predominant nationalities.

 The region is located in the central part of European Russia in the heart of the Middle Volga on both sides of the Volga River.
 It has an area of 37 300 sq. km and is divided into 21 municipal districts, 3 municipalities, 31 rural towns, and 112 rural districts.

 It is located mainly on the Volga Uplands and has borders with the Republic of Mordovia, the Chuvash Republic, the Republic of Tatarstan, and Penza, Saratov, and Samara regions.

 Coat of arms